tianqi72/machine-learning-in-scikit-learn/assignments/final_project/8_final_project_repository_rubric.md

     + Code follows all [coding guidelines](https://github.com/brianspiering/ml_lab/blob/main/resources/coding_guidelines.md), [coding review rubric](https://github.com/brianspiering/ml_lab/blob/main/resources/code_review_rubric.md), and course materials
     - Code is logical and easy to read
     - `README.md` provides overview of project and understandable to someone outside of course
+        + The `README.md` is like an abstract Who are you?
+What is the project?
+Why is it important?
+What did you find?
     - No unnecessary code or commented out code
+    - The expectation is a comment / markdown cell for each block of code (just like 699 course materials)
     - All external code sources are cited
     - Other: \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_